pprachhiii/dhara/README.md

   - **Contact Official** → logs contact and disables button if already contacted.
   - **Already Contacted** → shows the date/status of contact.

-- Follow-up reminders can be simulated or automated in future versions.
+- Follow-up reminders may be simulated or automated in future versions.

 ### 3. Inclusive Task Assignment

-- Volunteers can **choose their comfort level**: solo, low-social, or group tasks.
+- Volunteers select their **comfort level**: solo, low-social, or group tasks.
-- Tasks are assigned accordingly, ensuring **even introverted or mentally exhausted participants** can contribute meaningfully.
+- Assignments are made accordingly, ensuring even **introverted or mentally exhausted participants** can contribute meaningfully.

 ### 4. Organize and Participate in Drives